-Set out their key projects and short-term deliverables up front and make sure they have liaised with the relevant team members they’ll be working with.
-Once you have defined the goals and added them to the relevant communication channels in your performance management tools, you can establish benchmarks for performance which managers can track directly.
+Set out their key projects and short-term deliverables upfront and make sure they have liaised with the relevant team members they’ll be working with.
+Once you have defined the goals and added them to the relevant communication channels in your performance management tools, you can establish benchmarks for performance that managers can track directly.

 4. Make sure they have the software they require

 From day one ensure they have access to the right software and IT to do their job, leaving them without will leave them feeling left out.
 Help them set up their company emails, cloud storage systems and any other programs they require.
 If you are providing equipment make sure all software and applications are ready installed so they’re set up to start work immediately.

 Make sure they have access to your company’s internal communications platform, allowing access to goal tracking, absence requests, intranet and any other internal systems they need.
 You can also help them to complete any HR paperwork online such as employee contracts, making use of e-signature tools to eliminate unnecessary paperwork.

 Elizabeth Grace Saunders, author of How To Invest Your Time Like Money, explained the importance of one-to-one meetings in an interview with Harvard Business Review.
 “One-on-ones are one of the most important productivity tools you have as a manager.
 They are where you can ask strategic questions such as, are we focused on the right things?
 And from a rapport point of view, they are how you show employees that you value them and care about them.”